 Family Fare (Off-Peak & PM Peak Travel Only)

 Up to four children (ages 5-11) ride for $1.00 each when accompanied by a fare-paying adult (18 years or older).
 The fifth child and all other children pay Child Fare.
 Family Fare tickets presented on morning Peak trains are subject to a substantial price adjustment.
+Ask for the Family Fare ticket by name.
 Valid for 60 days (including date of sale).

 All Active Duty military personnel (with an authorized Active Duty Identification Card) will be charged an Off-Peak fare at all times.